All the Things We Do in the Dark

 All the Things We Do in the Dark is a young adult psychological thriller novel by Saundra Mitchell, published October 29, 2019 by HarperTeen.
 The book was shortlisted for the Lambda Literary Award for Children's and Young Adult Literature.

+Summary

-The novel follow 17-year-old Ava, who experienced a sexual assault in her childhood, after she finds a woman's corpse in the woods.
+Because the story covers content that may be triggering for readers who are trauma survivors, the novel includes a trigger warning and resources.
+The novel follows 17-year-old Ava, who experienced a sexual assault in her childhood, after she finds a woman's corpse in the woods.
 Instead of reporting to the police, Ava "protect[s] and care[s] for her," enlisting the help of the victim's friend to solve the case.
+Most characters are Caucasian with the exception of the main character's lover being Jewish and part-Korean.

 Reception

 All the Things We Do in the Dark received a starred review from Publishers Weekly.